 In our data-heavy future, with billions of devices connected to the internet, faster and more reliable data processing will become crucial.

-The consolidation and centralized nature of cloud computing has proven cost-effective and flexible over recent years, but the rise of IoT and mobile computing has put a strain on networking bandwidth.
+Cloud computing, given its centralized nature, has proven cost-effective and flexible over recent years, but the rise of IoT and mobile computing has put a strain on networking bandwidth or how much data can be transferred across a network in a given period of time.

 Ultimately, not all smart devices need to utilize cloud computing to operate.
-In some cases, the back and forth can — and should — be avoided.
+In some cases, the back and forth can — and should — be avoided, which is a core concept of edge computing.

 Edge computing enables data to be processed closer to where it’s created (i.e. motors, pumps, generators, or other sensors), reducing the need to transfer data back and forth between the cloud.